 Writing a Resume and Cover Letter

-There are dozens of correct resume styles.
-Be sure to choose the one that presents your background to the best advantage.
+There are many correct resume styles.
+Be sure to choose the resume style that presents your background to the best advantage.
 The following samples will give you some basic examples.
 Be sure to have a career counselor or the Internship Coordinator review your resume before submitting it to employers or internship sponsors.

 Resume/Cover Letter Samples:

 Resume Check List:

 - If they apply to you, include information about: related coursework, honors, special semesters or international seminars, work experience, university or community activities, computer skills, language skills.

 - Write job descriptions that clearly indicate what you have accomplished.

 - Do not use complete sentences or start with the word I. Instead, use phrases with action-oriented verbs.
 For example: As a Resident Assistant, counseled students, organized and planned activities, and coordinated a workshop on adjustment to campus life.

 - Proofread carefully for spelling mistakes or typos.